Who We Are

 Karin Gregory ’80, Esq, Treasurer

-Some Background
+More Background

 A week after the college’s closure announcement, the founders of the Wells Legacy Society retained the highly regarded law firm of Harter, Secrest & Emery and began working with two attorneys to produce a letter addressed to the college’s Board of Trustees, which was delivered on May 28, 2024.

-This letter, copied the Village of Aurora Board of Trustees and the office of the New York State Attorney General, asked for clarification about the board decision to close and its disposition of assets.
+The letter, copied to the Village of Aurora Board of Trustees and the Office of the NYS Attorney General, asked for clarification about the board decision to close.
+It questioned the choice of Manhattanville as our “legacy” partner, as well as the plan for the disposition of institutional funds and donate restricted funds (i.e., the endowment).
 It also offered ideas and assistance in moving forward to protect the legacy of Wells College and preserve it in the Finger Lakes.